adefrutoscasado/myern-dockerized-stack/README.md

 After this, starting the containuer will dump the updated node modules to your local machine, so your IDE will be able to access it.

-- Resetting database:
+- Resetting the app data:

-To reset the database completely use following command (**data will be lost**):
+To reset the database and the upload folders (all volumes) completely use following command (**data will be lost**):
 ```
-docker-compose -f docker-compose-dev.yml down -v --remove-orphans
+docker-compose -f docker-compose-dev.yml down -v
 ```